aileot/nvim-thyme/docs/reference.md

 If `fnl/` directory exists at `vim.fn.stdpath('config')`, `"fnl"`;
 otherwise, `"lua"`)

-The relative path to `vim.fn.stdpath('config')` directory for your Fennel module files.\
+The relative path to `vim.fn.stdpath('config')` directory for your Fennel runtime module files.\
 It only supports `<fnl-dir>/?.fnl` and `<fnl-dir>/?/init.fnl`
 relative to `vim.fn.stdpath('config')`.